Eurasian Land Bridge: Trans-Siberian Railway

 According to Hofstra University, as of 2001 there was renewed interest in using the Trans-Siberian as a route across Asia to Europe.
 Also, the Trans-Siberian links directly to railways which ultimately connect, via Finland and Sweden, to the year-round ice-free port of Narvik in Norway.
 At Narvik, freight can be transshipped to ships to cross the Atlantic to North America.
 Rail links from Russia also connect to Rotterdam, but may encounter greater congestion along this route with resulting delays.
 The trade route between the east coast of North America and eastern Russia using the Trans-Siberian is often called the Northern East West Freight Corridor.

 In an effort to attract use of the Trans-Siberian to transport goods from Japan, China, and Korea to Europe, in the mid-1990s Russia lowered tariffs on freight using the railway.
 As a result, freight volume over the rail line doubled in 1999 and 2000.

 In February and March 2011, Japan's Ministry of Land, Infrastructure, Transport and Tourism sponsored a test of the route by shipping roof tiles to Europe via the Trans-Siberian.
 The tiles were transported by ship from Hamada, Shimane to Vladivostok, then by the railway to Moscow.
 The transit time was expected to be 30 days, in comparison with the 50 days on average it takes to ship cargo by ship from Hamada to ports in western Russia.
-If successful, the ministry would use the results of the test to encourage other Japanese companies to utilize the Trans-Siberian over the sea route.
+If successful, the ministry would use the results of the test to encourage other Japanese companies to use the Trans-Siberian over the sea route.

 In 2011, a direct container rail service began carrying car parts 11000 km from Leipzig, Germany, to inland Shenyang, China, through Siberia in 23 days, every day.